Comprehensive Salary Management in Enterprises: 2026 Guide

 - Inform employees via a data protection policy

-- Secure transfers and data hosting
+- Secure data transfers and hosting

 - Maintain a processing activities register (PAR)

-Risks and penalties for breach
+Risks and penalties for non-compliance

-- Data breaches (cyberattacks, human error)
+- Data breach (cyberattack, human error)

 - Unauthorised access to remuneration information